sedol1339/files/papers.md

     - We then show that it suffices to finetune only the most critical layers.
     - We also attempt to learn a task by sparsifying the pre-trained weights.
 We find that a specific task can be learned by simply masking anywhere between 1% to 40% of the pretrained weights to zero.
 To do this, we reparemetrize a binary mask as continous sigmoid mask with bernoulli sampling.
 Control over the final sparsity is exerted by initialization of sigmoid mask for fine-tuning.

 Taori, R., Dave, A., Shankar, V., Carlini, N., Recht, B., & Schmidt, L. (2020).
-Measuring Robustness to Natural Distribution Shifts in Image Classification.
-Advances in Neural Information Processing Systems, 33, 18583–18599.
-Retrieved from https://proceedings.neurips.cc/paper/2020/hash/d8330f857a17c53d217014ee776bfd50-Abstract.html
+Measuring Robustness to Natural Distribution Shifts in Image Classification. arXiv, 2007.00644.
+Retrieved from https://arxiv.org/abs/2007.00644v2

     - Some studies implicitly assume that hat robustness to synthetic distribution shifts (l_p-adversarial examples, noise corruptions, etc.) will lead to models that also perform more reliably on natural distribution shifts.
     - Our paper is a meta-study of current robustness research.